 - Select Let’s open my account or Begin my transfer or rollover.

-- If you have an existing account, use your credentials to log in.
+- Select how you will fund the account and choose Continue to open a new account.
+If you have an existing account, use your credentials to log in.
 If not, select No and then Continue.

 - Note the required information and process information and choose Continue.

 - Select why you’re investing and the account type you want to open, then choose Continue.